 ✔ Year-round light use (southern climates) — around 3 hours per day, 7 days a week, all year → about 1,000 hours per year

-Regardless of the cadence, the more hours the machine runs, the more frequently screens, bearings, and drive components will need inspection, adjustment, or replacement.
+The more hours the machine runs, the more frequently screens, bearings, and drive components will need adjustment or eventual replacement.

 B. Beach Conditions

-Sand texture and debris load vary dramatically from beach to beach and also influence the frequency and cost of maintenance:
+Sand texture and debris load vary dramatically from beach to beach and also influence the frequency and cost of the maintenance of wear parts:

 ✔ Fine, clean sand is gentle on the machine and screens, so you’ll likely require fewer replaced parts over time than the average.